Skip to main content

 They are placed on top of an entirely asynchronous NVMe driver, which receives IO and submits responses via IO-queue pairs sitting at the bottom of the IO processing stack.

-Mid-level IO processing pipeline
+Mid-level IO Processing Pipeline

 On top of the low-level mapping device, a virtual block device, which implements distributed data placement, has access to the entire cluster topology.
 This topology is maintained by a centralized multi-tenant control plane, which knows about the state of each node and device in the attached clusters and manages changes to cluster topology (adding or removing devices and nodes).